peter88213/nvhelp-de/source/section_view.rst

    and vice versa.

    .. hint::
-      If necessary kann man convert all sections at once in the `Buch properties view <book_view.html#erzahlzeit>`__.
+      If necessary können Sie convert all sections at once in the `Buch properties view <book_view.html#erzahlzeit>`__.